Excision Score: Evaluating Edits with Surgical Precision: Introduction

 Model performance on revision tasks cannot be assessed by humans at scale, so we need an automated measure.
 Crucially, we need a normalised measure, not a raw distance: if this is not immediate, consider how two operands can be arbitrarily distant in absolute terms, yet arbitrarily similar as a function of their length.
 Specifically, we want a similarity measure, one that returns a score in $[0..1]$, where $0$ denotes utter dissimilarity and $1$ identity.
 This measure should be task-agnostic, interpretable, and lightweight.

 These three properties rule out dynamic measures, notably pass@$k$, that rely on execution.
 Their executability constraint is crippling.
 Even ignoring NLP tasks, many AI4Code tasks do not produce executable code, like code summarization and commit message generation.
 Even executable code can be nontestable~\cite{weyuker1982testing}.
 Even considering only code generation, their utility falters in the face of incomplete codebases.
 Even restricted to tasks that produce testable code, dynamic measures under-approximate program behaviour~\cite{dijkstra1970humble}, which undermines their interpretability, and can be prohibitively computationally expensive.
-For example, \cite{allhands2024swebench} report that evaluation on some 300 samples of SWE-Bench-like dataset took them 2 days; \cite{epoch2025swebench} managed to reduce it to 1 hour per 500 dataset samples with powerful hardware and dedicated containerized environments optimized for the task.\footnote{Although these estimates include the time needed to run the inference of an LLM, we believe they illustrate well the hardships connected with execution-based measures.} Thus, an effective measure should be static.
+For example, \cite{allhands2024swebench} report that evaluation on some 300 samples of SWE-Bench-like dataset took them 2 days; \cite{epoch2025swebench} managed to reduce it to 1 hour per 500 dataset samples with powerful hardware and dedicated containerized environments optimized for the task.\footnote{Although these estimates include the time needed to run the inference of an LLM, we believe they exemplify the hardships connected with execution-based measures.} Thus, a static measure is an indispensable part of the evaluator's toolbox, necessary for scenarios where dynamic evaluation is infeasible or incomplete.

 Existing static measures of textual similarity fall into three categories: lexical, edit-based, and semantic.
 Lexical measures decompose text into a multiset of predefined features, like $n$-grams, then calculate the similarity of two multisets by atomically comparing their elements.
 While their $n$-grams do capture local order, they are oblivious to global order.
 Edit-based measures, in contrast, operate on sequences, so they are inherently sensitive to order.
 BLEU, ROUGE, Jaccard (adapted to multisets), and TF-IDF are prominent examples of lexical measures.
 Normalised edit distance built using Levenshtein edit distance is the preeminent edit-based similarity measure.
 Canonical semantic measures are Word Mover's distance~\cite{kusner2015word} and BERTScore~\cite{Zhang-iclr-2020-BERTScore}.
 These measures struggle with rare words, domain-specific jargon, and nuanced linguistic phenomena like negation and sarcasm.
 Their scores are often hard to interpret, unlike counting matching n-grams; for example, the difference between scores of 0.7 and 0.8 may not be meaningful or consistent across different models and datasets.
 When applied to the revision problem, these measures are dominated by the underlying similarity of the revisions and the original text (\Cref{sec:ex}).